Overview

 Configuration Options

-- Date Format: Choose how dates appear in your sheet (MM/DD/YYYY, DD/MM/YYYY, etc.)
+When creating or editing a Date column, you can configure these options:- Date Format: Choose how dates appear in your sheet (MM/DD/YYYY, DD/MM/YYYY, etc.)

 - Include Time: Toggle whether to include time with the date